E-commerce logistics leveraging data for smarter fulfilment solutions | 42Signals

 The Evolution of E-commerce Logistics: Leveraging Data for Smarter Fulfillment Solutions

 E-commerce has experienced exponential growth over the past decade, and with it, e-commerce logistics have evolved dramatically.
-As customers demand faster delivery times, increased visibility into order status, and a seamless shopping experience, businesses must adapt their fulfilment strategies to meet these expectations.
+As customers demand faster delivery times, increased visibility into order status, and a seamless shopping experience, businesses must adapt their fulfillment strategies to meet these expectations.

 One critical way companies are staying ahead is by leveraging data to drive smarter e-commerce logistics solutions.